lilygomes/Mathscape/test/chapter-5.md

 ## Unit Circle
 A visual comparison of the different ways radians and degrees align is the unit circle.
 The coordinate pairs are arranged so that $$(x,y)$$ follows the form $$(\cos,\sin)$$.
 ![Unit Circle](https://www.fotolip.com/wp-content/uploads/2016/06/Unit-Circle-1.png)
 The unit circle is a circle with a radius of 1 that can be used to easily understand complex problems.
 The unit circle and trigonometry dates back to the 2nd millennium BC to Egyptian mathematics and Babylonian mathematics.
 Who used trigonometry to map the stars and create great empires.
-The unit circle or trig circle is used to easily find sine, cosine, and tangent for any degree between 0 and 360 (0 to 2π radians).
+The unit circle or trigonometric circle is used to easily find sine, cosine, and tangent for any degree between 0 and 360 (0 to 2π radians).

 ## Identities

 ### Reciprocal Identities
-Reciprocal Identities tell us the reciprocals of each trig function.
-They define a trig function in terms of another trig function.
+Reciprocal Identities tell us the reciprocals of each trigonometric function.
+They define a trigonometric function in terms of another trigonometric function.

 $$ \sin{\theta}=\frac{1}{\csc{\theta}} $$|$$ \cos{\theta}=\frac{1}{\sec{\theta}} $$|$$ \tan{\theta}=\frac{1}{\cot{\theta}} $$